 - Denial of academic credit

-In addition to these sanctions, the University of Michigan Law School may have to inform the Michigan Bar of your misconduct infractions as well.
+In addition to these sanctions, the University of Michigan Law School may have to inform the Michigan Bar Association of your infractions as well.

 How a Student Defense Attorney-Advisor Can Help

 When you're facing serious sanctions and a misconduct determination, you may feel concerned for your future in the legal profession—and rightfully so.
-Law schools take academic, professional, and personal misconduct as a grave matter, so you should too.
-As a student going up against their educational institution, you will not have the expertise and resources to best handle your own defense.
-Fundamentally, your interests will be best served by having a dedicated champion fighting on your behalf.
+Law schools take academic and professional misconduct as a grave matter, so you should too.
+As a student going up against your educational institution, you may not have the resources to handle your own defense.

 Joseph D. Lento is a student discipline defense attorney-advisor who's helped thousands of undergraduates and graduate students all over the country.
-If you want to safeguard your future as a lawyer, call the Lento Law Firm at 888-535-3686.
+Too much is at stake and involved and you should not be facing such concerns on your own.
+If you want to safeguard your future as a law student and a future lawyer, call the Lento Law Firm at 888-535-3686.